 We understand that going to college is a new chapter in your life and also in the lives of your family and friends.
 We have many events scheduled for students and their families to assist in making a successful transition into the Alvernia community.
 We are here to help and direct you, answer your questions, address your concerns and learn from you.

 During the summer, you will receive more specific information about your move-in date and new student orientation activities taking place.
-Important (and fun!) activities for both resident and commuter students are taking place August 21-25, 2014.
+Important (and fun!) activities for both resident and commuter students are taking place before classes begin.
 Please mark your calendars to be on campus for all five days of orientation.

 The Office of Student Activities sponsors a coffeehouse performance once a month at the Crusader Café in Alvernia's Student Center.
 Interested in what else is happening on campus?